Mushroom Pie, a Fantastic Vegetarian Main

-If you need a great holiday dinner idea, this mushroom pot pie is easy to make, vegan (or vegetarian, depending on your needs), and absolutely delicious.
+If you need a great holiday or weekend dinner idea, this mushroom pot pie is easy to make, vegan or vegetarian, depending on your needs, and absolutely delicious.
 I’m not a huge mushroom fan and I love this.
+The mushrooms, carrot, and pea filling is topped with puff pastry for a relatively easy meal that can be served any time.

 When I first switched to vegetarianism in my late teens, I was always so disappointed by the veg options at the holiday table.
 It was mashed potatoes and salad, no main for us.
 I think that vegetable pies are a wonderful option to provide that centrepiece for a plant-based main, both looking impressive and tasting great.

 The mushroom filling can be made in advance and chilled until adding the pastry and baking.
-If you have a lot to make on the day you want to serve, you may want to consider doing this ahead of time.
+If you have a lot to make on the day you want to serve, you may want to consider doing this well ahead of time.
+There’s a bit of cream cheese or crème fraîche in the pie that can be dairy or non-dairy.
+I use the dairy-free option due to an allergy but provide both options in the recipe.

 - Mushrooms: a mix is ideal for best flavour and texture.
 I used oyster, cremini, king trumpet, and shiitake.
 Use mushrooms that you like.
-All button mushrooms won’t be good, but you should use a mix of varieties that you would typically eat.
-Canned are a no-go.
+Button mushrooms alone won’t be as good, but still make a tasty pie.
+You should use a mix of varieties that you would typically eat.
+Don’t use canned mushrooms for this recipe.

 - Carrots: if you don’t want to use carrots, you can sub another vegetable like leek or potato, or leave them out altogether.